tgherzog/wbgapi/README.md

     stuff = {i['id']: i['value'] for i in wb.series.list(['SP.POP.TOTL', 'SI.POV.NAHC'])}
     stuff
     {'SP.POP.TOTL': 'Population, total', 'SI.POV.NAHC': 'Poverty headcount ratio at national poverty lines (% of population)'}

-API veterans might notice that the objects use `value` for element names instead of `name`.
-That's an artifact of the "advanced" queries mentioned previously.

 Any single identifier or iterable object can generally be passed as an argument to select series, economies, regions, and so forth.
 Here's an easy way to get a list of high-income countries: